ragnarlevi/ragnarlevi.github.io/content/post/GP_fit_algo.md

 ```

-With these parameters we can get the mean of the latent gaussian process (train) using the same equations as for "normal" gaussian processes as we have approximated the likelihood with a normal
+With these parameters, we can get the mean of the latent Gaussian process (train) using the same equations as for "normal" Gaussian processes as we have approximated the likelihood with a normal

 ```python